visualhouse/laravel-favorite/README.md

 $post->toggleFavorite($user); // user with that id toggles the favorite status from this post
 ```

-The user model can also add to favorites and remove from favrites:
+The user model can also add to favorites and remove from favorites:

 ```php
 $user = User::first();